Kingsport library hosting Comfy Crafts through January - NewsBreak

 No Christmas Tree

 Johnson City public works crews were busy Friday taking down the Christmas tree on Buffalo Street in downtown Johnson City.
-This is one of the many trees, including the city's official Christmas tree in King Commons, that graced downtown this Christmas season.
+This is one of the many trees, including the city’s official tree in King Commons, that graced downtown this Christmas.
+The last day to view the trees at King Commons and Founders Park is Sunday.

 Kingsport Times-News